What an adventure!

-This is all an accurate depiction.
-Yet we successfully made it down the Napo River and into the Amazon to now tell provide some details and tell a few tales about this epic river journey into Peru.
+It’s an accurate depiction.
+Yet we successfully made it down the Napo River and into the Amazon to now tell provide some details, along with a few tales about this epic river journey into Peru.

 This voyage is most definitely for the true adventure traveler.
 It’s a rough experience.
-Mattresses were filthy.
-Bucket of river water became showers after the day’s intense heat.
+Some mattresses were filthy.
+Buckets of river water became showers after the day’s intense Amazonian heat.

-But that was all part of the fun.
+But that’s all part of the fun and adventure.
 We were thrilled to simply have beds and bathrooms at all.
-Those were luxuries that weren’t guaranteed along the route.
+Those were luxuries that weren’t guaranteed along this lightly traversed route.

-Sure, conditions weren’t the most sanitary.
+Sure, conditions aren’t the most sanitary on these remote stretches of the Napo River.
 But that was among the least of our apprehensions.

 More seriously, we had been warned about the swarms of virus-carrying mosquitos.
 Yet perhaps our biggest concern was the uncertain ability to actually complete this Napo River trip by boats since the schedules appeared irregular.

 We had heard tales of people getting stuck in a tiny village for weeks without any way to continue on.
 As it turns out, this concern isn’t entirely warranted today.
 There are now regular boats.